SuleimanFarah/sunpy/GSOC/GSOC-2017-nitinkgp23-(Sunkit-image).md

     + The code breaks when a cut-out image of the sun is given as input.
     + The code breaks when a single value of sigma is given as input instead of a list.
+    + NANs are not handled properly
+    + Multiprocessing is not supported
     + No good documentation exists for the code, and nor a proper use case.
     + There is no meaningful test case to cover the code.

+    NAFE has already been implemented [here](https://git.ias.u-psud.fr/ebuchlin/aia-movie/blob/master/medocimage/nafe.py) by Eric.
+This code needs to be rigorously tested and ported to sunkit-image.
 2. **Solar Differential Rotation to use sunpy.coordinates**

     Differential Rotation is an important, yet poorly understood concept in solar physics.
 A lot of its research is based on observational data, hence it is extremely important which coordinate system we are using to express the data.
 The Howard, Allen and Snodgrass rotation types calculate values based on heliographic coordinates.The most common coordinate system used in solar analysis is Helioprojective coordinates, hence, we have a direct function `rot_hpc()` that takes `latitude` and `longitude` as parameters and returns the new `latitude` and `longitude`.
 The problems with the current code are: